Orthopedics

 Severity Classification

-Grade Extent of Injury Symptoms Recovery Guideline
+Grade Extent of Injury Symptoms Estimated Recovery

 Grade II (Moderate) Partial tear Severe pain, difficulty walking, swelling/bruising 4-8 weeks